Add To Cart

 The event is what click event has to happen in order for this functionality to be invoked.

 The trigger event is a predefined functionality that runs specific javascript from our dataAPI on the front end.
 In the case of add to cart we use plus-one trigger to add one product to cart.
-This is also universally used plus one and minus one for managing quantity in the cart.
+This is also universally used `plus one` and `minus one` for managing quantity in the cart.&#x20;

 In North Commerce every product is defined by a product variant id.
 So every product has a product variant id and this is what gets added to a cart and is what is referenced as a line item in North Commerce.
-Even if the product doesnt have any product options or traditional variants it still has a solo product variant id You can query products via entityAccess .
+Even if the product doesnt have any product options or traditional variants it still has a `solo product variant id` You can query products via [`entityAccess`](/north-commerce/for-developers/php-api/basic-entity-access-usage.md) .&#x20;

 <button class="nc-img-view-product js-add-to-cart-button"